How to Stop Internal Window Condensation (Causes & Fixes)

 When warm, moist air hits a cold surface (like a glass or a window pane), it releases water droplets.

 Air naturally contains invisible water vapour.
-A typical family of four produces around 14 litres of water vapour a day simply by breathing, cooking, and showering.
+In fact, a typical family of four produces around 14 litres of water vapour a day simply by breathing, cooking, and showering.
 Warm air from your central heating can hold onto a lot of this moisture.
 However, when that warm, humid air hits the coldest surface in the room (which is almost always your window glass), it rapidly cools down.
-As it cools, it can no longer hold the moisture, turning it into physical water droplets on your window frame and glass.
+Consequently, as it cools, it can no longer hold the moisture, turning it directly into physical water droplets on your window frame and glass.

 2. The “New Window” Paradox